hyperledger/fabric-private-chaincode/README.md

 ### Docker

-We recommend to set privileges to manage docker as a non-root user.
-See the official docker [documentation](https://docs.docker.com/install/linux/linux-postinstall/) for more details.
+We recommend to set privileges to manage Docker as a non-root user.
+See the official Docker [documentation](https://docs.docker.com/install/linux/linux-postinstall/) for more details.